InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 The movers could also park somewhere illegally, resulting in a ticket you may have to pay.
 Some movers will even refuse to move your belongings if they can’t find a convenient parking place.
 If you’re moving everything yourself, that will just be more time and effort wasted for you.
 Your moving day will run a lot smoother if you just apply for a moving truck permit.

 If your new place has a garage or there are parking spaces at your apartment on private property, you won’t need a moving permit.
-These permits are required only for public parking areas.
+The permits are required only for public parking areas.
 If you can fit your moving truck in your driveway, you’ll be good to go without applying for a permit even if your city requires one for public parking.

 How Much Does a Moving Permit Cost?